sambody/inkscape-guide-tools/README.md

 ### 3. Add margin guides to document

 Add guides at a certain distance (margin) from the borders of the document.
 Margins can be equal or different for every side.

+Inkscape allows you to add guides exactly on the borders of the page, with Edit > Guides around page.
+With this extension however, you can add guides around the page with a certain offset, inside or outside the page.

 ### How to install the extensions